 Adopt a Tree

 We confess.
 We adore trees.
 They give us so much and ask so little.
 How to help your child develop a relationship with a tree?
 By befriending one of course!
 Befriending a tree is a great way for your child to learn about one of the most important living things on this planet— and one that is likely just outside their door.
 By becoming a friend to a tree, your child can learn not only about the vital role of trees, but they will develop an appreciation for these dependable but dynamic organisms.
 Visiting their tree year-round and noticing how it changes from season to season, will also help them tune into local ecology as well.
 Learn more.

 While the scale of the biodiversity crisis is too enormous for one garden or backyard to fix, showing our children that a simple act like breaking from the norm of turfgrass lawn is a bold enough act to foster a healthier ecosystem, and influence others.
 Give your backyard a needed biodiversity boost by planting native plants that pollinators and other vital members of the local ecosystem need to survive and thrive.
 Learn more.

 Take on the City Nature Challenge

 If you missed out on Earth Day today, don't worry, there is still time to celebrate with your kids.
 Actually, you can honor Earth Day every day in our opinion.
-The City Nature Challenge is a three-day global event (April 30-May 3rd) that encourages people to look for wildlife in their community and post information about their discoveries on the app iNaturalist.
+The City Nature Challenge takes place in April and May.
+It encourages people to look for wildlife in their community and post information about their discoveries on the app iNaturalist.
 In the past, the event has been a competition among cities to see who can find the most wild plants and animals.
-In light of the COVID-19 pandemic, the 2021 City Nature Challenge will not be focused on competition.
-Instead the organizers want to embrace the healing power of nature and celebrate tens of thousands of people all around the world, searching for and documenting their local biodiversity, together in this event.
 Learn more.